-If you have misplaced your pool or tennis court key, Gary McConnell is now the "keeper of the keys."
+If you have misplaced your pool or tennis court key, Our Admin Office is now the "keeper of the keys."
 The Pool key cost has been lowered to $15.00 each and at this time, tennis court keys are free.
-He can be reached by email here or you may drop a note into the slot at the maintenance shed.
+He can be reached by email here or you may drop a note with payment into the slot at the maintenance shed.

 Five FREE Family Things to Do

 The Busch Wildlife Sanctuary, 2500 Jupiter Park Drive, Jupiter, FL The Busch Wildlife Sanctuary is a non-profit, educational based injured wildlife care facility, dedicated to bringing wildlife and people together to develop awareness of the value and diversity of Florida's natural resources.
 The Sanctuary offers visitors a rare opportunity to learn about Florida's wildlife and natural environments.
 The concept of this facility was not to build a "zoo" of caged animals, but to create a unique refuge that combines a community nature center and a wildlife hospital.

 Backstage Tour at Broward Center for the Performing Arts, 201 SW 5th Ave, Ft.
 Lauderdale, FL 33302 (954) 462-0222.
 Get behind the scenes as you take an informative tour of one of South Florida's premier theaters.
 Call theater for tour times.

 Sugar Sand Park, 300 S. Military Trail, Boca Raton Sugar Sand Park is a one-of-a-kind, three-level, wooden Science Playground, which can keep kids occupied for hours!
 The Community Center at the park houses the Children's Science Explorium, a hands-on, interactive exhibit for children ages 6-12.
 The park also has baseball/softball fields, and in-line hockey rink and picnic pavilions.
 Open daily 8am-sunset